This luxurious smoked fish can be used in recipes as well as enjoyed straight from the pack in slices. We have inspiration, from soup to sushi.

 Smoked salmon & mascarpone tortilla

-Blitzing your smoked salmon into a creamy pâté is not only a swift way to jazz up festive snack time, but it also allows for use of thrifty fish trimmings.
+Blitzing smoked salmon into a creamy pâté allows for use of thrifty fish trimmings.
 As unglamorous as they sound, they are a lot cheaper than traditional slices, and nobody will tell the difference once cut up really small.

 Smoked salmon, dill & lemon pâté

 As much as this beautiful fish deserves to take centre stage, it also works well dotted into side dishes.
-If you're serving up a warm buffet with home-cooked ham and seasonal tarts, a smoked salmon dauphinoise potato bake will impress your guests.
-Likewise, if you're putting on a cold spread, it works in a pasta salad.
+A smoked salmon dauphinoise potato bake is perfect for dinner parties, while pasta salad is great for lunchboxes and party spreads.